 Section 2(e)(5) of the Export Import Bank Act of 1945, as amended, requires the Bank to submit, on an annual basis, a list to the Committee on Banking, Housing, and Urban Affairs of the Senate and the Committee on Financial Services of the House of Representatives, which designates sensitive commercial sectors and products with respect to which the provision of financing support by the Bank is deemed unlikely by the President of the Bank due to the significant potential for a determination that such financing support would result in an adverse economic impact on the United States.
-Pursuant to that requirement, the Bank submitted its Sensitive Commercial Sectors and Products List to Congress on July 10, 2014.
+Pursuant to that requirement, the Bank submitted its Sensitive Commercial Sectors and Products List to Congress on December 17th, 2021.

-This list is issued in compliance with Section 2(e)(5) of the Export-Import Bank Act of 1945, as amended.
+This Sensitive Commercial Sectors and Products List (”the List”) is issued in compliance with Section 2e(5) of the Export-Import Bank Act of 1945, as amended.

-Steel: Additions to global raw steel-making capacity 1
+Steel: Additions to global raw steelmaking capacity.

-Basis for inclusion on the list: General view that long-term surplus in raw steel-making capacity exists globally.
+Basis for inclusion on the List: General view that long-term surplus in raw steelmaking capacity exists globally.

-DRAM semiconductors: Additions to global DRAM semiconductor-making capacity.
+Ethanol: Additions to global ethanol-making capacity.

 U.S. market-oriented: Products associated with projects where a significant portion of the output directly produced by the project is destined for the U.S. market and will compete directly with U.S. production.
 Examples include flat glass and automotive engine parts produced in Mexico.

-4. What are the implications for obtaining EXIM Bank financing if a transaction establishes or expands production of a sector or product deemed to be sensitive?
+4. What are the implications for obtaining EXIM financing if a transaction establishes or expands production of a sector or product deemed to be sensitive?

-Transactions that will establish or expand production of items included on the Sensitive Commercial Sector and Product List will be subject to significant scrutiny.
-While EXIM Bank support is not prohibited, applicable transactions have a lower likelihood of receiving EXIM Bank support and the case processing time is likely to be prolonged.
+Transactions that will establish or expand production of items included on the List will be subject to significant scrutiny.
+While EXIM support is not prohibited, applicable transactions have a lower likelihood of receiving EXIM support and the case processing time is likely to be prolonged.